Capital Region Economic Development Council Announces New Co-chair

-The Capital Region Economic Development Council (CREDC) today announced James J. Barba, President of Albany Medical Center and CREDC member, has been appointed as the new council co-chair for the Capital Region.
-Mr. Barba will lead the Regional Council in collaboration with Council Co-Chair and President of Rensselaer Polytechnic Institute Dr. Shirley Ann Jackson, filling the position being vacated by SEFCU President Michael Castellana.
+The Capital Region Economic Development Council (CREDC) today announced Dr. Robert Jones, President of the University at Albany, has been appointed as the new Regional Council Co-chair for the Capital Region.
+Dr. Jones will lead the Regional Council in collaboration with Council Co-chair and Albany Medical Center President James J. Barba, filling the position vacated by Rensselaer Polytechnic Institute President Dr. Shirley Ann Jackson.

 The Capital Region was awarded $62.7 million in state support through the first round of the Regional Economic Development Council initiative and CFA process for 88 projects across the region.
-Ninety percent of these projects are on target for a timely completion; 75% of the projects have executed contracts with State funding agencies; and 80% have commenced as a result of funding.
+Ninety percent of these projects are on target for a timely completion.

 In December 2012, Governor Cuomo announced $738 million has been awarded statewide through Round Two of the Regional Economic Development Council initiative.
 The CREDC was awarded $50.3 million for 84 community revitalization and economic development projects.